wazuh/wazuh-qa/tests/integration/test_aws/README.md

 ## Configuration settings

+- **credentials**
-- credentials: Set the credentials at `$HOME/.aws/credentials` with the content:
+    Set the credentials at `$HOME/.aws/credentials` (being `HOME` the home directory of the user who runs the tests, more information [here](https://documentation.wazuh.com/current/amazon/services/prerequisites/credentials.html#profiles)) with the content:

 ```ini
 [qa]